Chapter 2 Cybersecurity and Reliable Websites

 Spelling Errors

 Check the email subject line and body for spelling errors.
 If a company is sending you an email, it should be free of spelling errors.
-Many times cybercriminals are from non-English speaking countries and typos can be prevalent in those emails.
+Many times, cybercriminals are from non-English speaking countries and typos can be prevalent in those emails.

 Read the email and see how it is addressed.
 Most companies will take the time to personalize emails.
 Emails that are addressed to you using “Valued Customer” or that just include your last name should be questioned.
-Also question emails that are addressed to “Dear” and then your email address.
+Also, question emails that are addressed to “Dear” and then your email address.
 These errors should make you question the email.

 Urgent Need to Act

-Question emails that create a sense of urgency.
-For example, messages such as: “You must act now, or your account will be frozen.”
+Question emails that create a sense of urgency, for example, messages such as, “You must act now, or your account will be frozen.”
 Reading these types of messages causes panic, and people may react before they think about safety practices.
 The sense of urgency and the need to act “now” are red flags.
 You need to question these emails.

 Signature